omarashrafali498/Fawry_ecommerce/README.md

 ### Strategy Design Pattern

-To avoid creating too many product subclasses (e.g., ExpirableShippable, NonExpirableNonShippable, etc.), the Strategy Pattern is used to delegate behaviors like expiration and shipping to separate components.
+To avoid creating too many product subclasses,the Strategy Pattern is used to delegate behaviors like expiration and shipping to separate components.

 ---